The Andromeda Evolution: Plot

 Fifty years after the events of The Andromeda Strain an anomaly is discovered in the Amazon rainforest.
-A team made up of Nidhi Vedala, Harold Odhiambo, Peng Wu, Eduardo Brink, and Sophie Kline are selected to investigate the anomaly.
+A team made up of Nidhi Vedala, Harold Odhiambo, Peng Wu and Sophie Kline are selected to investigate the anomaly.
 James Stone, the son of original Andromeda incident scientist Jeremy Stone, is chosen as a last-minute replacement on the team by overseer General Stern based on a hunch.
-The team is dispatched to the Amazon, minus Sophie Kline, who is an American astronaut residing at the International Space Station.
+The team is dispatched to the Amazon, minus Kline, who is an American astronaut residing at the International Space Station.
+The team are supported and protected by mercenary Sergeant Brink and his team of local guides.
+It is established that the original Andromeda strains AS-1 and AS-2 are common knowledge among world governments, all of whom are looking to exploit and weaponise it - the ISS contains an entire secret module designed to be 100% sterile used to investigate and experiment on the AS variants, but global government suppression has limited public knowledge of AS to such a degree where Piedmont is considered a myth.
+The lab - and Amazon rainforest team - use an inhibitor created by Vedala that prevents unwanted contamination from AS.
+Kline, due to motor neurone disease, has a cybernetic implant that allows her to remotely control the ISS and drones inside the sterile module.